gesievi/RADii/docs/_build/html/_sources/tutorial/Quick_Guide/2_LV_Simple_Review.rst.txt

 Tutorial: Simple Presentation
 **********************************

-This tutorial explains and lists what kind of setup is needed for a simple presentation in Radii.
+This tutorial is based on the fundamentals in the `Tutorial Grashopper Basics`_ It explains and lists what kind of components are needed for a simple presentation in Radii.

-It is based on the fundamentals in the `Tutorial: Grashopper Basics`_.
+For such a presentation you need content, that you then can explore individually or make all other viewers follow you through the "follow" option of the `Connect`_ component.
-A simple presentation/review in Radii commonly consists out of free exploration, that is guided by a series of specific views and sections to shop specific points of interest.
+To present specific views use the `Publish View`_ component and the `Publish Section`_ for sections through the geometry.

-For this you need to connect to the `Connect`_ component the:
+Component list to be linked to the `Connect`_ component:

 - PublishGeometry_
 - PublishMaterial_